Silver Line (Washington Metro): Planning

+Early Dulles extension proposals

-The federal government of the United States, which owned and operated Dulles Airport before Congress created the MWAA, built the Dulles Access Road in the 1960s to connect the airport to Washington, D.C. by way of Virginia State Route 267.
-As the access road was built, the authorities opted to reserve the median of the road for some form of rail transit, and the nearby West Falls Church station was designed so that the line could eventually be extended in this direction.
+The U.S. federal government, which owned and operated Dulles International Airport before Congress created the MWAA, built the Dulles Access Road in the 1960s to connect the airport to Washington, D.C., by way of Virginia State Route 267.
+As the access road was built, the authorities opted to reserve the median of the road for some form of rail transit, and the nearby West Falls Church was designed so that the line could eventually be extended in this direction.
 The original 1968 Metrorail plan included an eventual extension to Dulles airport.
-In 1969, U.S. Senator from Virginia William B. Spong Jr. tried unsuccessfully to have the extension to Dulles be built as part of an early stage of the system rather than having it be built at some unspecified time in the future.
-A 1971 study of the feasibility of Metrorail running to Dulles estimated that 30,000 people would ride the extension each day.
+In 1969, U.S. Senator from Virginia William B. Spong Jr. tried unsuccessfully to have the extension to Dulles be built as part of an early stage of the system rather than having it be built some time in the future.
+A $130,000 study of the feasibility of a Metrorail extension to Dulles was authorized that year; the study, published in 1971, estimated that 30,000 people would ride the extension each day.

-In 1995, the Virginia General Assembly authorized the Commonwealth Transportation Board (CTB) to provide for "additional improvements to the Dulles Toll Road and Dulles Access Road corridor including, but not limited to, mass transit, including rail and capacity-enhancing treatments from surplus net revenues of the Dulles Toll Road".